 The course is designed to critically examine the state of the science of translational science including concepts, models, and methods for translation and implementation of evidence and research into practice.
 Within the scope of an identified clinical problem and population of interest, the student will critically review the literature that addresses the problem, significance, population, practice setting, and expected outcomes as a basis to implement and disseminate a change in practice and care.
 Students examine current and future leadership and innovation roles of DNPs for quality and safety standards in translational and implementation of evidence-based practice.
 There is emphasis on practitioner-researcher collaboration to build science and best practice and intra-and interprofessional collaboration to implement change and embed it into practice.
 Evaluation of implementation and practice change are also discussed.

-Prerequisites: Admission to Nurse Anesthesia Program; N6807, N6414, N6418W
+Prerequisites: N6807, N6414, N6408

 N6430 Clinical Scholarship Portfolio Development in Nurse Anesthesia